Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Data Sources, Licensing, and Ethical Considerations

 \paragraph{Licensing and Copyright Considerations.} All datasets used in this study are either publicly released for research purposes or fully synthetic.
 We do not include, reproduce, or train on copyrighted anime scripts, commercial dialogue corpora, or unpublished materials.
 The use of all datasets complies with their respective licenses and with ACL data usage policies.

 \paragraph{Ethical Considerations.} This work focuses exclusively on \textbf{fictional characters}.
 The proposed framework models linguistic style patterns rather than real individuals, and it is not intended for impersonation of real persons.
 No user data are collected or processed.
 All data are anonymized, synthetic, or fictional in nature.
-As the study does not involve human subjects, it does not require institutional review board (IRB) approval.
+The human evaluation protocol involves low-risk text quality assessment by informed volunteer annotators and does not collect personal or sensitive data.
+Under the applicable institutional guidelines, this type of evaluation is classified as exempt from formal IRB review.
+No personally identifiable information was collected or retained.